Our hard working team is constantly on the lookout for new ideas and programs that get more people involved, inspire philanthropy and power community.

 - Junior Achievement, volunteer

-Dana has also served as a past board member of the David Taylor Dance Theatre and Family Pathways of Colorado.
+Dana has also served as a past board member of the David Taylor Dance Theatre, Family Pathways of Colorado and Colorado Women's Golf Association.
 She is also a past president of the West Chamber Foundation Board, the Junior League of Denver and the Junior League of Denver Foundation.

 Senior Online Giving Specialist